-Dr. John McWilliam McDonald was born on the 20th of August, 1889 in East Nissouri Twp (now part of an amalgamation called Zorra Township, Oxford County), Ontario.
+Dr. John McWilliam McDonald was born on the 20th of August, 1889 in East Nissouri Twp (now part of an amalgamation called Zorra Township in Oxford County), Ontario.
 His parents, Hugh McDonald and the former Jean McWilliam were farmers near the small community of Lakeland.
-He had an older brother named James and 2 younger brothers; George and Robert.
-According to the 1911 census, Dr. McDonald was a teacher and living with his parents on the farm.
+He had an older brother named James Alexander McDonald and 2 younger brothers; George Oliver McDonald and Robert Hugh McDonald.
+According to the 1911 census, Dr. McDonald was a teacher and he was living with his parents on the farm.

 In 1922, Dr. McDonald travelled to London, England to do post graduate studies.
 He returned on December 11, 1923.

-By 1940 Dr. McDonald and his wife Hazel resided at 4429 Clifton Road, Baltimore, Maryland.
+Dr. McDonald and his wife Hazel immigrated to Baltimore, Maryland and in 1940 they resided at 4429 Clifton Road.
 Dr. McDonald was a physician with the City of Baltimore Health Department.
 At the age of 52, Dr. McDonald enlisted in World War II with the United States Army.

 By 1947, Dr. and Mrs. McDonald were living in Jacksonville, Florida.